Astrophysics

 Preview the Experience

 On the first day, you will learn how to read celestial coordinates and interpret an ephemeris, a table of calculated positions of celestial bodies, to select a near-Earth asteroid to study.
 You will then form a group of three to write an “observing proposal” similar to what an astronomer would submit to an observatory.
-Later that week, you and your group will learn to use one of our on-campus observatories and begin taking nighttime observations of your near-Earth asteroid with a telescope.
+Later that week, you and your group will learn about observing techniques in astronomy and begin capturing images of your near-Earth asteroid.

 After each observation run, your team will locate the asteroid’s faint dot among the background stars (not always easy to do) and then precisely measure its position relative to surrounding stars.
 Once you have at least three or four observations taken on different nights, you will write software in Python, a programming language, to calculate the asteroid’s position and velocity vectors.
 Finally, using orbital physics and calculus, you will estimate the six orbital elements that characterize the asteroid’s path around the Sun.